Does HOSA need to be refrigerated after opening?

 Each bottle has our HOSA heat scale rating on the side to show our personal designation of heat level.
 Newer printed bottles, HOSA variants, and seasonal bottles may not feature a numbered heat level, simply "mild" or "hot".
 However it may be measured, we recommend to use a little at a time to get an idea, then go nuts (if that's what you're into!)

 - 4-6 is considered Mild - Medium

 - 10 is considered HOT

-Whether mild or extra-hot, our goal is sauce that complements rather than dominates your food.
+Whether mild or hot, our goal is sauce that complements rather than dominates your food.

 How should I use HOSA?

 Classic recommendations include: pizza, tacos, mac 'n' cheese, deli sandwiches, gyros, etc.

 As an ingredient, any HOSA generally pairs wonderfully with other fermented or cultured foods such as cheese, sour cream, yogurt, or sauerkraut.
-They also complement soups and broths, oils and vinegar, and combined into marinades for meats or as toppings for popcorn.
+They also complement soups and broths, oils and vinegar, combined into marinades for meats, or as toppings for popcorn.

 We use minimal ingredients to create a lively and versatile sauce built on the flavor of each recipe's star chile.
 Get creative in your kitchen and let us know how you use HOSA!